-Porter-Terry Hall opened in January of 1977.
+Porter-Terry Hall opened in January 1977.
 This three-story residence provides housing for 144 women in suites, each of which accommodates six students with three twin-bedded rooms, living room, and bath.
-It was named in honor of the late Mrs. Lucy Porter and the late Mrs. Dovie Terry of Henderson.
+It was named in honor of the late Lucy Porter and Dovie Terry of Henderson.